 4. OVERUSE THE HEART-SHAPED COOKIE CUTTER

-Cookie cutters are not just for cookies and pancakes.
+Cookie cutters (like these from Sur la Table) are not just for cookies and pancakes.
 Add some TLC to your kids’ lunches by giving them a heart-shaped sandwich, heart-shaped cheese slices, heart-shaped tortilla – whatever you can find that’s malleable enough to craft into a masterpiece.
 Even if your edges aren’t perfect, the heart-shaped bologna will still make them smile at lunchtime.

 5. LACE IT UP